Godsmith/trainfinity3/README.md

 ### Issues

-- train overlaps wagons if a station becomes smaller when a train arrives then it was when the train was created
 - Wagons fill from the wrong way around again
 - How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?